 The Internal Revenue Service ("IRS") is currently examining the Allstate Group's 2013 and 2014 federal income tax returns.
-The IRS completed the audit of the Allstate Group's 2011 and 2012 federal income tax returns and issued a final Revenue Agent's Report on June 10, 2015.
-The Allstate Group's tax years prior to 2011 have been examined by the IRS and the statute of limitations has expired on those years.
+The Allstate Group's tax years prior to 2013 have been examined by the IRS and the statute of limitations has expired on those years.
 Any adjustments that may result from IRS examinations of the Allstate Group's tax returns are not expected to have a material effect on the results of operations, cash flows or financial position of the Company.

-The Company recorded a \$1 million liability for unrecognized tax benefits as of December 31, 2015 related to the increase for tax positions taken in a prior year and believes it is reasonably possible that the liability balance will not significantly increase within the next twelve months.
+The Company had a \$1 million liability for unrecognized tax benefits as of both December 31, 2016 and 2015.
+The Company had no liability for unrecognized tax benefits as of December 3l, 2014.
+The change in the liability for unrecognized tax benefits in 2015 related to the increase for tax positions taken in a prior year.
+The Company believes it is reasonably possible that the liability balance will not significantly increase within the next twelve months.
 Because of the impact of deferred tax accounting, recognition of previously unrecognized tax benefits is not expected to impact the Company's effective tax rate.
-The Company had no liability for unrecognized tax benefits as of December 3l, 2014 or 2013.

 The Company recognizes interest accrued related to unrecognized tax benefits in income tax expense.
-The Company did not record interest income or expense relating to unrecognized tax benefits in income tax expense in 2015, 2014 or 2013.
-As of December 31, 2015 and 2014, there was no interest accrued with respect to unrecognized tax benefits.
+The Company did not record interest income or expense relating to unrecognized tax benefits in income tax expense in 2016, 2015 or 2014.
+As of December 31, 2016 and 2015, there was no interest accrued with respect to unrecognized tax benefits.
 No amounts have been accrued for penalties.